 Article 31(4) of the Constitution gives the right to both parents to raise their children.
 Ordinarily, this is not a matter of contention for parents merely based on the work that they do.
 However, for sex workers, coming out or being outed as a sex worker often means that they lose the right to raise their children as they are generally not considered fit and proper persons to raise their children, with this right being denied them on moralistic grounds, in violation of their constitutional right to family.
-In 2020, there were 12 such violations committed against sex workers, mostly committed by the partners with whom they had the children.
+In 2020, there were 12 such violations committed against sex workers, mostly committed by the partners with whom they had the children.120

 In one case, a sex worker was denied access to her two children by the partner on the basis that she was a sex worker.
 This denial was not backed by any legal order taking away parental rights of the sex worker but based on moralistic grounds that the sex worker would 'mislead' or 'spoil' the children.
 In another case, a sex worker had voluntarily let the child go to the father, but when she tried to visit the child, the father told her that the child had died in a bid to deny her access to the child.
-In yet another case, a sex worker was denied access to her eight-year-old daughter by the father on grounds that she is a sex worker.
+It yet another case, a sex worker was denied access to her eight-year-old daughter by the father on grounds that she is a sex worker.
 She attempted to negotiate with him for joint custody of the child but the partner was adamant, prompting her to file custody proceedings.
-In another rather more extreme case, a sex worker's 2 months old baby was taken forcibly from her arms by the father when she tried to report the matter by filing a civil suit for custody, he had her arrested for child abandonment.
+In another rather more extreme case, a sex worker's 2 months old baby was taken forcibly from her arms by the father when she went to him to seek monetary support for the baby's medication and, when she tried to report the matter by filing a civil suit for custody, he had her arrested for child abandonment.